koisto/koisto.github.io/nebula.md

 about to call system("/bin/echo level02 is cool") level02 is cool
 ```
-Initial attempt at changing the USER variable:
+Initial attempts at changing the USER variable:
 ```
 level02@nebula:/home/flag02$ USER=/bin/sh ./flag02
 about to call system("/bin/echo /bin/sh is cool")